Two Person Kayak

-Coleman Colorado kayaks are made from tarpaulin bottoms and nylon covers which provide supreme protection from punctures caused by jagged rocks, logs, or fishing hooks.
+Coleman Colorado kayaks are made from tarpaulin bottoms and nylon covers, providing supreme protection from punctures caused by jagged rocks, logs, or fishing hooks.

-Multiple air chambers ensure that the other air chambers remain inflated if one air chamber is punctured.
+Multiple air chambers ensure that the other air chambers remain inflated if one is punctured.

 A leak-free valve system is another assurance of the Airtight system.
 There is no need to worry about this fishing rod not being tough enough for the water you're fishing in.

-Even though this fishing kayak is attractively priced because it is inflatable, many users choose to buy a trolling motor with it, which will increase the overall cost of the kayak.
+Even though this kayak fishing is attractively priced because it is inflatable, many users buy a trolling motor with it, which will increase the overall cost of the kayak.

 You will have to purchase paddles separately if you don't already have one - most people recommend 96-inch paddles or longer.
 Otherwise, the rod mounts interfere with paddling.

-Last but not least, this is not the kayak for those who like to stand up and fish.
-You cannot maintain your balance on the soft bottom when standing and feeling.
+Lastly, this is not the fishing kayak for those who like to stand up and fish.
+When standing and feeling, you cannot maintain your balance on the soft bottom.